supertylerc/workstation/README.md

 In order to leverage this feature, you either need passwordless `sudo` or you need to write your `sudo` password to `workstation_become_password_file`, which is `$HOME/.become_password` by default.

+## Config Files

+This repository does not currently perform configuration.
+It is expected that you have a separate dotfiles repository and management solution.
+For me, that is GNU stow.

+If you find yourself needing secrets in environment variables, then the pattern that I leverage with GNU stow is to use a passowrd manager's CLI to read the secret and load it into the varaible.
+This introduces some delays when spawning a new shell, so you may want to separate this out into a file that does not get read when spawning a shell and is instead a manual action to source when necessary.

 ## Security

 Critically, this repository expects to be able to be run non-interactively.
 Because it also requires elevated permissions,